 In fact, if you’re looking to sell the silver, it will likely be easier to liquidate it in the form of coinage rather than in privately made bars or other objects.
 While most people know how much silver is in a pre-1965 dime, quarter, or half dollar and can trust the coin to be authentic, there really is no way for someone else to really know the purity or authenticity of your melted silver without assaying it.

-What can you do with junk silver?
+What else you can do with junk silver

 Besides accumulate or sell it?
 Well, many people melt their junk silver so it can be sold as scrap or used to make other silver products.
 In many cases when people sell their junk silver coins, what ends up happening to them later is that they are melted by a refinery to produce silver ingots (silver bars) or other bullion items.